 Forging is defined as a manufacturing process involving the shaping or forming of metals using localized compressive techniques such as hammering, pressing, or rolling.
 Various forging techniques are implemented by industry professionals highly depending on the material and the product that is being forged.
 The different forging techniques have their own advantages and disadvantages.

 Forging encompasses four ways that can be employed to forge a part.
 These are:

 d) Seamless Rolled Ring Forging

-These are explained in details below.
+These are explained in detail below.

 The Different Types of Forging Ways